 David Ramsey is a contributing editor to the Oxford American.
-His work has been anthologized in Da Capo Best Music Writing, Best Food Writing, Cornbread Nation: The Best of Southern Food Writing, and the Norton Field Guide to Writing.
+His work has been anthologized in Da Capo Best Music Writing, Best Food Writing, and the Norton Field Guide to Writing.
 He last wrote for the magazine about the lined-out hymnody tradition of the Old Regular Baptists in Appalachia.

 We both loved Gary Stewart, and we both loved Grace.